Jean Wells (artist): Work

 Wells debuted to the international art scene in 2007 with a solo show at the San Diego Museum of Art in Balboa Park.
 Giant six-foot tall sculptures of ice cream cones and sundaes, life-sized "bathing beauties" at home in an earlier era, vintage sports cars and other pop-inspired objects related to her personal life and experiences populated a show that met with popular acclaim and sales.

 That same year she began a program of creating large-scal sculptures for the prestigious international art fair circuit, in this case presenting her oversized Teddy Bear as well as a collection of her food themed works and pop icons at Art Miami.
 She has since participated in numerous fairs including Basel, Berlin, Paris, Hong Kong, London, Aspen, Chicago, Santa Fe, San Francisco, New York, the Hamptons and many more, often with large pieces that have drawn wide audiences.

 In 2008, Wells presented her monumentally scaled "Urban Fruit Tree" at the La Jolla Atheneum.
 A large sculpture at sixteen feet tall and eleven feet wide, this steel structure proffers mosaicked leaves and "fruit" consisting of such signature Wells icons as ice cream cones, soda pop bottles, Hershey's kisses, and hamburgers, all characteristically aglitter with variegated mosaics.
 A consistent favorite with the public, Urban Fruit Tree has been exhibited in several locations, including the Los Angeles County Museum of Art (LACMA). the Chicago Merchandise Mart and the Santa Fe Public Library.

-Wells is a prolific producer, all the more remarkable because she makes her work with very little studio assistance and each piece is unique.
-In 2008, Wells created a number of other life-sized or large-scaled works that also went on to major exhibitions: Conversation Piece is an oversized Princess phone measuring 4 feet wide that actually still functions as a phone was shown at the San Diego Museum.
-Mixed Messages, a piece that incorporates an actual traffic signal with the words "Walk, Don't Walk" and a female form with long legs, was purchased in 2010 for The Wonder of Our World Art Collection of the Allure of the Seas luxury liner.
-Phantom, shown at the San Diego Air and Space Museum, features a 17-foot tall Phantom jet, a recycled piece of military hardware which the artist rescued from the graveyard at Gillespie Field and covered with brilliant red, silver and blue mirrored glass mosaics.
+In 2008, Wells created a number of other life-sized or large-scale works that were later shown in major exhibitions.
+Conversation Piece, an oversized Princess phone measuring 4 feet wide that still functions as a phone, was shown at the San Diego Museum.
+Mixed Messages, which incorporates an actual traffic signal with the words “Walk, Don’t Walk” and a female form with long legs, was purchased in 2010 for The Wonder of Our World art collection on the Allure of the Seas luxury liner.
+Phantom, shown at the San Diego Air and Space Museum, features a 17-foot tall Phantom jet, a recycled piece of military hardware that the artist recovered from the graveyard at Gillespie Field and covered with red, silver and blue mirrored glass mosaics.